Your cart is empty.

-- Harvested end of July
+Harvested at the end of July

-Organic honey certified by Quebec Vrai
+Organic honey certified by Québec Vrai